DoorDash acquires autonomous driving startup Scotty Labs – TechCrunch

 “We’ll share more updates in the near future but for now, we’re really excited to be part of the amazing DoorDash family and looking forward to building something magical together,” Scotty Labs co-founder Tobenna Arodiogbu wrote on Medium.

-From what we understand, the Lvl5 deal was more of an acquihire and did not include any of the maps that were built using the company’s technology.
+From what we understand, the Lvl5 deal was more of an acqui-hire and did not include any of the maps that were built using the company’s technology.
 Instead, startup Mapillary obtained that trove of hundreds of millions of images.

-DoorDash would not comment on what the new hires are working on, but through its robot pilots and partnership with GM, the startup has made no secret of its interest in exploring autonomous technology, specifically looking at how it can improve the cost and efficiency of deliveries, and it would make sense that it would also want to have in-house expertise to own and manage those projects
+DoorDash would not comment on what the new hires are working on, but through its robot pilots and partnership with GM, the startup has made no secret of its interest in exploring autonomous technology, specifically looking at how it can improve the cost and efficiency of deliveries, and it would make sense that it would also want to have in-house expertise to own and manage those projects.

 DoorDash has experimented with delivery robots before.
 In 2017, DoorDash partnered with both Starship Technologies and Marble to test food delivery via robot.
 More recently, DoorDash announced a partnership with GM’s Cruise to test self-driving food delivery cars.
 DoorDash is also beefing up its in-house team of autonomous and navigation specialists.

-This investment in autonomous through its acquisition of Scotty Labs and acquihire of the team from Lvl5 comes at a time when DoorDash says it is revamping its policies around driver wages.
+This investment in autonomous tech through its acquisition of Scotty Labs and acqui-hire of the team from Lvl5 comes at a time when DoorDash says it is revamping its policies around driver wages.

-The enthusiasm and potential of autonomous had led to startups creating literally dozens of interesting products that focus on different aspects of this field.
+The enthusiasm and potential of autonomous tech had led to startups creating literally dozens of interesting products that focus on different aspects of this field.
 But it will take a village to get this tech off the ground, which means that consolidation is inevitable.

 DoorDash — operating on the principle of economies of scale — has been pretty aggressive in positioning itself as one of those consolidators.
 We have heard it tried to merge with Postmates.
 It bought Caviar this summer.
 And it has raised an absolute ton of money.
-In May, DoorDash raised a $400 million round valuing it at $12.6 billion.
+In May, DoorDash raised a $400 million round, valuing it at $12.6 billion.
 Meanwhile, DoorDash’s main competitor, Postmates, is gearing up to go public this quarter.
+Just this month, the company received the first permit to deploy autonomous delivery bots in San Francisco.

 As technology becomes a key way for the crowded arena of delivery startups to differentiate themselves, investing in its own autonomous tech R&D — by way of picking up some of these disparate startups that may have struggled to survive on their own — is one way for DoorDash to build out that tech cred.